alliance-pcsg/primo-explore-favorites-warning/README.md

         favWarnModalTitleText: 'Sign in to make your favorites list permanent',

-        favWarnModalContentText:'You can create a favorites list as a Guest, but to save a list permanently you must be signed in';,
+        favWarnModalContentText:'You can create a favorites list as a Guest, but to save a list permanently you must be signed in';

 });
 ```